waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 #### Delete developer : `delete-developer`

-Deletes developer in the address book.
+> Deletes developer in the address book and their respective list.

-Format: `delete-developer INDEX`
+**Format:** `delete-developer INDEX`

+**Constraints:**
+1. `INDEX` cannot be greater than the number of developers in the list

-Example of usage: `delete-developer 2`
+**Example of usage:** `delete-developer 2`

+Upon executing the above command,
-* Deletes second developer in the developer list from the developer list and from the address book.
+* The second developer in the developer list is deleted from the list and from the address book.

 When command succeeds, CLI shows: